JuwelRana19/tvcQGComp/README.md

 5. inspect trajectories and drift diagnostics

 Version 0.0.0 is limited to quantized static scenarios and HR/RR/RD main-effect meta-models.
-It does not include the development-package helpers for raw lookup interventions, effect-measure modification, subgroup-specific raw contrasts, or population-impact summaries.
+Future updates will include the development-package helpers for raw lookup interventions, effect-measure modification, subgroup-specific raw contrasts, or population-impact summaries.